 BeVeg, Most Recognized Vegan Symbol

 BeVeg International has defined a global conformity assessment program for vegan claims worldwide that standardizes claims and defines vegan in the most robust and credible way.
 BeVeg is the first vegan certification body in the world to gain global accreditation, for defining a vegan standard that is recognized by the world accreditation forum to be operating according to industry best practices.
+BeVeg is the best vegan certification trademark for companies looking to export globally.

 ISO 17065 — Valid vegan certification for the world market, recognized by foreign certification bodies, and accredited by national and international institutions.
 The BeVeg vegan certification standard has an expressed scope aimed to satisfy the vegan consumer of products and services.
+As the first accredited Vegan standard in the world, BeVeg is best vegan certification trademark to achieve.

-The BeVeg Vegan Standard is accredited by the National Accreditation Center, an accreditation organization under APAC, ILAC, and IAF.
-It is the only law firm issued vegan standard in the world, and was drafted in consultation with top industry experts.
+The BeVeg Vegan Standard is the best vegan certification trademark accredited by the National Accreditation Center, an accreditation organization under APAC, ILAC, and IAF.
+It is the only law firm managed vegan standard in the world, and was drafted in consultation with top industry experts.
 While the vegan standard is involved and technical, generally speaking, vegan means no animal ingredients or by-products used in the manufacturing process before packaging of the proposed vegan product, and confirms that the processing aids used and process applied to making the final BeVeg certified vegan product is also vegan.
 BeVeg asks for disclosures for all “incidental” and “insignificant” ingredients, including natural flavorings and natural colorings.
 Likewise, source ingredient manufacturers to listed parent ingredients are also investigated to ensure vegan integrity is maintained.
 For example, if sugar is used, proof that the manufacturer uses zero bone char (often disguised as “natural charcoal”) is required.

-Vegan Label Law
+Vegan Label Law – Best Vegan Certification Trademark

 Interview with Attorney Carissa Kranz